 To the north and back

 Once the owls migrate north beyond the limit of the Canadian cell phone system, we lose direct contact with them — but their transmitters continue to log precise GPS locations, storing them up until the unit is back in cell range.
 When the owls migrate south the next winter (or the next, or the one after that) the units transmit their stored information, which represents the most detailed, granular record of the movement of owls in the Arctic and subarctic ever made.

-Our tagged owls from 2013-14 and 2014-15 have summered in primarily in northern Nunavut and the Ungava Peninsula — sometimes drifting for days on icebergs in James and Hudson bays.
+While our major research focus remains on the winter ecology of these birds, getting this highly detailed migration and summering data is like the icing on the cake.
+Our tagged owls have summered primarily in northern Nunavut and the Ungava Peninsula — sometimes drifting for days on icebergs in James and Hudson bays.

-Thanks to the public’s generosity, in 2013-14 we were able to tag 22 snowy owls from Minnesota to Massachusetts with GPS/GSM transmitters, as well as conduct a range of DNA, chemical isotope, and toxicology studies.
-In 2014-15, we tagged an additional 12 owls, and watched as five of the first year-class came back south.
+Thanks to the public’s generosity, from 2013-16 we were able to tag 43 snowy owls from North Dakota to Maine with GPS/GSM transmitters, as well as conduct a range of DNA, chemical isotope, and toxicology studies on hundreds of live owls captured for banding, and salvaged owls that were killed or died while on the wintering grounds.

 With your help, we are continuing our work this winter, in the field and the lab — tagging additional snowy owls, while continuing to monitor those we tagged previously.
 The transmitters cost roughly $3,000 each, and the generosity of private donors and bird conservation groups has made this work possible.

 Any amount will help, and contributions are tax-deductible through the Ned Smith Center for Nature and Art, a 501(c)3 nonprofit.